stsang36/sd_metaviewer/README.md

    - Right-click on any text area for context menu

 5. **Navigate**:
-   - Use "Prev" / "Next" buttons or arrow keys
+   - Use "Previous" / "Next" buttons below the image
+   - Use arrow keys (← / →) for quick navigation
-   - Use "Recent" menu for quick access
+   - Use "Recent" menu for quick access to history
    - Press F5 to toggle grid view in folder mode

 ## Keyboard Shortcuts